Body mass index — or BMI — can be a useful measure of disease risk.

 If your BMI is too high — or too low — you have a greater risk of heart disease, type 2 diabetes, some cancers, and malnutrition.

-But there are several limitations to using BMI for measuring disease risk and overall health status, especially for older adults.
+But there are several limitations to relying solely on BMI for measuring disease risk and overall health status, especially for older adults.

-This article explains what BMI is and why current BMI ranges may not be appropriate for assessing disease risk in older adults.
+This article explains what BMI is and why current BMI ranges may not be appropriate for assessing disease risk or nutritional status in older adults.

 For adults 20 years and older, BMI is interpreted using weight status categories, which are the same for men and women of all body types and ages.

-The weight status categories with BMI ranges for adults are highlighted in the table below.
+The weight status categories with BMI ranges for adults are highlighted below:

-These ranges are based on the relationship between body weight and disease and death.
+These ranges are based on the relationship among body weight, disease, and death.

 People classified as overweight or obese are at an increased risk of (2):